Raskulls: Development and marketing

-Raskulls was announced for the Xbox 360 via Xbox Live Arcade on March 27, 2009 at the Game Developers Conference in San Francisco, California.
+Raskulls was announced for the Xbox 360 via Xbox Live Arcade at the Game Developers Conference in San Francisco, California held in Match 2009.
 Two promo images accompanied the press release and featured King and Dragon, two of the main characters.
 Following the initial reveal, character profiles were distributed among the gaming media to demonstrate the game's art style and humor.
-A teaser trailer was also released on May 13, 2009 which took a satirical view on traditional game trailers featuring "epic" music and bold statements, whereas the Raskulls teaser shows an abrupt change in tone as King is shown flexing his muscles in front of a mirror accompanied by elevator music.
-On June 12, 2009, Halfbrick released the first official trailer for Raskulls.
-The trailer shows various levels, characters and gameplay modes, including snippets of multiplayer.
-The game was originally slated for a Q3 2009 release, however this was later pushed back.
+A teaser trailer was also released which took a satirical view on traditional game trailers featuring "epic" music and bold statements, whereas the Raskulls teaser showed an abrupt change in tone as King is shown flexing his muscles in front of a mirror accompanied by elevator music.
+Halfbrick released the first official trailer for Raskulls in June of the same year.
+The trailer showed various levels, characters and gameplay modes, including snippets of multiplayer.
+The game was originally slated for a Q3 2009 release, but it was later pushed back.
 In mid-2009 Halfbrick held a contest in which community members could design their own Raskull based on a template given by Halfbrick.
 The winning entry was a police-themed Raskull which was added to the game.

-In February 2010, Halfbrick posted a poll in order to choose the official cover for the game.
-The winning box art was announced on March 2, 2010.
-On May 21, 2010, a Raskulls tournament took place at the Mana Bar in Brisbane, Australia.
-It was next shown at Penny Arcade Expo East in Boston, Massachusetts in April 2010, where it was again made playable to conference attendees.
-A second tournament at the Mana Bar was scheduled for December 23, 2010, where winners received a free copy of the game upon its release.
-Raskulls was slated for release on December 29, 2010.
+In 2010, Halfbrick posted a poll in February in order to choose the official cover for the game.
+The winning box art was revealed in March.
+On May 21, a Raskulls tournament took place at the Mana Bar in Brisbane, Australia.
+It was next shown at Penny Arcade Expo East in Boston, Massachusetts in April, where it was again made playable to conference attendees.
+A second tournament at the Mana Bar was held on December 23, where winners received a free copy of the game upon its release.
 The game was also featured in Microsoft's Games for the Holidays promotion.
 As part of the promotion, additional content was made available if players also purchased A World of Keflings or ilomilo.
 Players could also use the mascot from Destructoid, a video game blog, which can be unlocked during the game's Mega Quest campaign.
-Raskulls was released for the Xbox 360 on December 29, 2010.
-On January 26, 2011, Halfbrick released a downloadable content pack entitled Raskulls Reinforcements 1.
-It contains four new playable characters; three Raskulls, Viking, Spaceman and Kitten, and one Pirat, Barney.
+Raskulls was released for the Xbox 360 on December 29.
+In January 2011, Halfbrick released a downloadable content pack entitled Raskulls Reinforcements 1.
+It contained four new playable characters: three Raskulls, Viking, Spaceman and Kitten, and one Pirat, Barney.